apereo/apereo.github.io/_posts/apereo/2018-04-02-apereo-strategy.md

 sustainability, nothing else Apereo does is going to matter much over the long term.**

+**The idea isn't to *never* do anything other than pursue recurring revenue.
+The idea is prioritize pursuing recurring revenue until recurring revenue is sufficient to afford the luxury of applying resources to pursue the organizational mission.**

 ## Feedback on Apereo draft

 With this vision (higher education succeeding wildly by collaboratively meeting